-There were two meetings of the Board in 2013, and each director attended all of the meetings of the Board and all committees on which he served in 2013.
+There were six meetings of the Board in 2014, and each director attended all of the meetings of the Board and all committees on which he served in 2014.
+The Company does not have a policy regarding board members' attendance at the annual meeting of shareholders.
+All of our current directors attended the 2014 annual meeting of stockholders.
 In accordance with NYSE requirements and our Corporate Governance Guidelines, the independent directors of our Board regularly meet in executive session without management or Mr. Middleman present.
-Generally, these executive sessions follow after a regularly scheduled quarterly meeting of our Board.
-In 2013, the independent directors of our Board met in executive session two times without management or Mr. Middleman present.
+Generally, these executive sessions follow after a meeting of our Board or of the Audit Committee.
+In 2014, the independent directors of our Board met in executive session six times without management or Mr. Middleman present.

-In March 2014, our independent directors recommended to the Board, and the Board approved and adopted, an amendment to our corporate governance guidelines and the charter of the Nominating and Corporate Governance Committee charter to create the position of lead independent director, which position will be filled by the chairman of the Nominating and Corporate Governance Committee from time to time.
-The lead independent director will preside at all executive sessions of the independent directors and will be the point of contact for persons desiring to communicate directly with the independent directors.
+Mr. Murin, the chairman of the Nominating and Corporate Governance Committee, serves as the lead independent director.
+The lead independent director generally presides at all executive sessions of the independent directors and is the point of contact for persons desiring to communicate directly with the independent directors.
 All interested parties may do so by using the IR Contact tab under the Investor Relations section on our website (www.chmireit.com) and leaving a message.